Practice Policies & Patient Information

 - Data Security: Heidi Health AI Scribe complies with UK data protection laws, including GDPR, ensuring that your information is handled securely and confidentially.

-- Data Protection Officer: The Heidi Health Data Protection Impact Assessment has been reviewed and approved by the Data Protection Officer for Nuneaton and Bedworth Primary Care Network, on behalf of your GP Practice.
+- Data Protection Officer: The Heidi Health Data Protection Impact Assessment has been reviewed and approved by the Data Protection Officer for Hillton Primary Care Network, on behalf of your GP Practice.

 - Your Control: If you prefer not to have Heidi Health AI Scribe involved, please do let your clinician know.
 This will not affect the quality of care you receive.